chandankarna/chatbot/README.md

 ## Overview

 Welcome to the Financial Chatbot repository!
-This project is a chatbot developed by Chandan Karna using React.js, Next.js, and incorporates AI responses with JSON as the data source.
+This project is a chatbot developed by [Chandan-Karna](https://www.linkedin.com/in/chandan-karna/) using React.js, Next.js, and incorporates AI responses with JSON as the data source.
 It's capable of calculations, remembering conversations, and offers two modes of response: option-wise and typing-wise.

 ## Features